-- Write Bylined Articles: Penning bylined or how-to articles for media outlets that don’t provide traditional book publicity coverage is a great way to begin establishing yourself.
+- Write Bylined Articles: Penning bylined or how-to articles for media outlets that don’t provide traditional book publicity coverage is a great way to establish yourself.
 Soon, you’ll become a go-to thought leader in your field, increase your online discoverability, and plug your book in the byline.
 Your published articles also serve as the perfect content for your website and social media posts (more on that below!)

 - Develop a Well-Rounded Digital Platform: Self-help & wellness authors must have an established author website and active social media presence.
 Aside from the credibility it offers, an excellent digital platform is needed to support the amplification of book marketing and publicity results.
 When you have an article published or another interview under your belt, posting these on your author website and across social media showcases your credibility and increases your overall visibility online.

 - Avoid Common Mistakes: “As I say in my book…” While it may seem counterproductive to avoid mentioning your book in media coverage, trust us.
 There is an important balance to strike.
 During an interview or throughout an article, avoid phrases such as “as I say in my book.”
 They can come across too heavy-handed and turn-off for your audience.
 Let book promotional mentions occur organically or, toward the end, throw in something such as “for more information on x topic, you can check out my book.